Bernard Jean Bettelheim: After Japan

 Much to the relief of the Okinawa government, Mrs. Bettelheim and the children departed the island in February 1854, on board the USS Supply bound for Shanghai; Bernard followed them in July 1854, Commodore Perry having finally given in to a Ryukyuan entreaty that he take Dr. Bettelheim away.
 Bettelheim intended to return to England but eventually ended up in New York.
 After a few years he relocated his family to a farm in Illinois.
-From August to December, 1863, he served as a surgeon in the 106th Regiment, Illinois Volunteer Infantry.
+From August to December 1863, he served as a surgeon in the 106th Regiment, Illinois Volunteer Infantry.
 After the American Civil War he relocated to Odell, Illinois, and operated a drugstore, occasionally giving lectures about Okinawa and Japan.
 Later, the Bettelheims moved to Brookfield, Missouri.
-Bettelheim died February 9, 1870, at age 59 and is buried with his wife in Brookfield, Missouri.
+Bettelheim died February 9, 1870, at age 59 and is buried with his wife in Brookfield.

-In May 1926 a memorial to honor Bettelheim was unveiled on the grounds of his former residence on Okinawa at the Gokoku-ji.
+In May 1926, a memorial to honor Bettelheim was unveiled on the grounds of his former residence on Okinawa at the Gokoku-ji.